Should Real Estate Agents Attend All Home Inspections?

 From how to hire an inspector to what’s involved in an inspection to what not to freak out over in the report, they’re pretty much clueless.

-That’s ok, though, because they have you, their real estate agent, to walk them through the process.
+That’s okay, though, because they have you, their real estate agent, to walk them through the process.

 One common, yet often unasked question is “Who, aside from the inspector, will be there?”